Parent Handbook 2023

 All prescriptions medications, over the counter medicines, and vitamin supplements are kept locked in the Health Center.
 On opening day, they must be given to the nurses in their original containers with directions for use on the Medication Authorization Form signed by Licensed Health Care Provider.
 Prescription medicines, over the counter medicines and vitamin supplements are given to campers as prescribed at the Health Center.
 Campers are responsible for going to the Health Center at the appropriate time to take their prescriptions, over the counter medicines, or vitamin supplements.
 The nurses will make sure the camper gets their medicine as prescribed.

 Kingsley Pines employs full-time licensed registered nurses, and many of our staff members are also trained in first aid and CPR.
-We use local physicians for doctor visits and minor emergencies.
+The Camp RN will administer medications as directed by your child’s prescribers.
+We use local physicians for doctor visits and minor medical issues.
 We take campers to Central Maine Medical Center in Lewiston or Maine Medical Center in Portland as appropriate, both of which are 30-45 minutes away.

 We do not contact parents for minor concerns (cuts, bruises, headaches, etc.).
 Parents will be notified if their child spends the night in the health center, is seen by a doctor, tests positive for Covid-19, or the medical staff otherwise believes that parent involvement is warranted.

-If a child is unable to participate sufficiently in the camp program because of an injury or illness, or their condition represents a risk to other campers and staff, parents must pick up their child from camp as soon as reasonably possible.
+If a child’s physical or mental health creates an inability to participate in the camp program or they represent a risk to themselves or others, parents will be notified, and the camper must be picked up from camp as soon as possible.

 • Medical Expenses and Medical Insurance